Partnerships for Conservation and Community Service:

 KarmaQuest joins once again with Snow Leopard Conservancy and now with

-Bhutan Foundation to offer a Trek for Snow Leopard Conservation in Bhutan.
-This inaugural trek coincides with a mountain festival for snow leopards as part of a pilot program that helps communities co-exist with snow leopards.
+Bhutan Foundation to offer a A Trek for Snow Leopard Conservation in Bhutan.
+The trek coincides with a mountain festival for snow leopards as part of a program that helps communities co-exist with snow leopards.

 An extensive recent assessment of snow leopards in Bhutan counted 96 individual cats.
 See the coverage and a video of camera trap images here.